BinaryMuse/toml-node/README.md

     ./generate.sh
     npm test

+Any changes to `src/toml.peg` requires a regeneration of the parser with `./generate.sh`.

-toml-node runs on Travis CI and is tested against:
+toml-node is tested on Travis CI and is tested against:

  * Node 0.6
  * Node 0.8